webrtc-rs/webrtc/webrtc-signaling-explained.md

 Once the WebRTC connection is established:
 - the signaling server is no longer required
-- peers communicate directly (unless TURN is used)
+- peers communicate directly (unless TURN is used when the peers are behind restrictive NAT)

 ## Simplified Diagram